 • The Leeds Core Strategy and changes to national planning policy;

 • The Enterprise Zone which started in April 2012.

 An informal consultation took place in 2011 to ask views on two key changes.
 These were:

 The promotion of the area as an Urban Eco Settlement (UES).

 Proposed boundary changes to include parts of the City Centre, Hunslet and Richmond Hill.

-These changes have been agreed as the basis for preparing the publication draft AAP for formal consultation in late 2014.
+These changes have been agreed as the basis for preparing the publication draft AAP for formal consultation in early 2015.